 Given today’s potential for an increase in US inflation and low current interest rates, it may be time for investors to rethink their portfolio strategy and look to increase their investment portfolio’s exposure to dividends for both current income and inflation protection.

 John (Jack) E. Leslie III, CFA, focuses on diversified, dividend-paying stocks.
-He is a member of Miller/Howard’s Board of Directors and is an officer of the Miller/Howard Funds Trust and High Income Equity Fund.
+He is a member of Miller/Howard’s Board of Directors.
 Prior to joining Miller/Howard in 2004, Jack was a portfolio manager at Value Line Asset Management, M&T Capital Advisors Group (a division of M&T Bank Corp.), and Dewey Square Investors Corp. (now part of Old Mutual Asset Management).
 Jack earned his BS in Finance from Suffolk University and an MBA from Babson College.